fisher-alice/johnny-five-wiki/Motor.md

 ### Differences Between 2 and 3 pin Directional Motor Controllers

 Controllers that use 2 pins instead of 3 are essentially the same.
 Both arrangements use one PWN pin to control speed.
 The switches on the H-Bridge work in pairs.
 With 3-pin controllers you control the state of each pair.
 With 2-pin controllers the pairs are toggled for you based on the state of that one digital pin.

-### How Brake Works

-Voltage is applied to both poles of the motor causing it to work against itself and rapidly decelerate.
-The force of deceleration is proportional to the speed of the motor and it does not lock the motor in place.
-Motor braking will not stop your robot from rolling away if you park it on a hill.

 ### Motor Control Shield Survey
 This is by no means exhaustive